silitics/rpi-derive-key/README.md

 ## ⚖️ Licensing

-Sidex is licensed under either [MIT](https://github.com/silitics/sidex/blob/main/LICENSE-MIT) or [Apache 2.0](https://github.com/silitics/sidex/blob/main/LICENSE-APACHE) at your opinion.
+_RPi Derive Key_ is licensed under either [MIT](https://github.com/silitics/sidex/blob/main/LICENSE-MIT) or [Apache 2.0](https://github.com/silitics/sidex/blob/main/LICENSE-APACHE) at your opinion.
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache 2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ---